If you’ve been reading the blog for a while, or you know me in real life, you know that I’m a tad obsessed with my dog.

 Because that’s what it costs for me to have The Dog every month.

 PS.
 If you really want to get a sense of how much extra wiggle room you have in your current monthly budget, the best thing you can do is to track your spending for a month.
 By taking a look at where your money actually goes, you’ll be able to see how much of it you’ll be able to spend on a dog someday!
-Start with this guide to tracking your spending, or download my exclusive track-your-spending spreadsheet.
+Start with this guide to tracking your spending or check out other posts about spending.